kazumah1/sigyl/packages/web/state/supabase-profile-update-issue.md

 - **NEW**: Zero-config CLI experience for public packages ✅
 - **NEW**: Secure API key authentication for private packages ✅
 - **NEW**: CLI version 1.0.2 published to npm with API-based architecture ✅
+- **NEW**: MCP package page UI consistency and dark theme improvements ✅

 ### 🎉 **AUTHENTICATION SYSTEM FULLY RESTORED**
 - **Secrets Tab**: Loading successfully (empty list, ready for secrets)